chungbrain/webcam_toolbox/README.md

 Actually, the goal of my project is to apply this on the smartphone.
-Please let me know if you have an interest to this.
+Please let me know if you have an interest in this.
 My personal email address is cklee.brain@gmail.com .